 Michelle Graveline is active as a collegiate and community chorus conductor, teacher, adjudicator and clinician in Massachusetts.
-She has been teaching at Assumption College since 1984 and is currently Professor of Music.
+She recently retired as Professor of Music at Assumption College, having taught there since 1984.
 At Assumption College she founded the Assumption College Chorale in 1984.
 With the Assumption College Chorale, a select, auditioned concert choir, and the Assumption College Community Chorus, a faculty/staff/alumni chorus, Graveline has performed numerous works for chorus and orchestra.
-She has led the Assumption College Chorale on 13 national and international concert tours, performing in Spain, Ireland, France, Germany, Austria, Italy, Hungary, Czechoslovakia, Poland, Russia, and Greece.
+She has led the Assumption College Chorale on 15 national and international concert tours, performing in Spain, Ireland, France, Germany, Austria, Italy, Hungary, Czechoslovakia, Poland, Russia, and Greece.
 The Chorale has sung at Notre Dame Cathedral in Paris and St. Peter’s Basilica in Rome, and has twice had the distinction of performing for Pope John Paul II.

 Graveline has served as President of the Massachusetts chapter of the American Choral Directors Association has guest-conducted massed choirs at ACDA collegiate festivals, the 2009 MMEA Central District Junior Honor Choir, community chorus festivals, the American Guild of Organists Region I Convention, Worcester Consortium Colleges concerts, and the Central Mass.
 High School Choral Festival.
 She has served as an adjudicator for numerous festivals and auditions, including the 2006 MMEA Western District Vocal Auditions, the Massachusetts All-State Vocal Auditions, most recently 2014, and a number of the Massachusetts Instrumental and Choral Conductors Association (MICCA) Festivals.
 She has given workshops at ACDA conferences, for the Massachusetts Music Educators, and the Rhode Island Music Educators.